| |

 Medical conditions

-• Infertility may be caused by the damages the
+for female infertility are:• Infertility may be caused by the damages the

 fallopian tubes or the peritoneum sometimes cause infertility,